 All NY youth sports programs serving underserved youth should go to their local county youth bureau and make sure your nonprofit is registered with them.
 Find your Local Youth Bureau

-August 29, 2022 July 21, 2022 A Youth Sports Collaborative Network E-newsletter CONNECT The National Basketball Association (NBA) and Women’s National Basketball Association (WNBA) will launch in November their grassroots basketball initiative in 11 US markets.
+August 29, 2022 A Youth Sports Collaborative Network E-newsletter CONNECT The National Basketball Association (NBA) and Women’s National Basketball Association (WNBA) will launch in November their grassroots basketball initiative in 11 US markets.
 The Jr. NBA Leagues, a national network of youth basketball leagues for boys and girls ages 6-14, specifically addresses access and equity issues that were exacerbated during the pandemic.
 Goal to reach half a million boys and girls by 2027.
 US Soccer Foundation launched with adidas the Just Ball League to provide free, competitive neighborhood soccer in New York City and Los Angeles this fall.
 Mini-pitches will serve as league hubs.
 LEARN A pre-pandemic study tracked the mental health and sports participation of more than 11,000 kids ages 9 to 13 from across the US based on parental reports instead of asking kids.
 The study found youth who played individual sports tend to face more mental health difficulties than peers who played no sports, and those who played team sports were less likely to experience these mental health issues than those who didn't play sports.
 Summary Analysis in Smithsonian.
-ADVOCATE ____________
+ADVOCATE

 |